SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 Using event processing, you can specify real-time business logic that is automatically run by Cumulocity as soon as new data arrives or existing data is modified.
 The logic is deployed in so-called "modules".
 Modules consist of a set of statements that you write in [Cumulocity Event Language](/guides/concepts/realtime).

 > **Info**: A user-friendly way to specify real-time business logic is provided in the Cockpit application through the so-called "[Smart Rules](/guides/users-guide/cockpit#rules)".
-Smart Rules are "under the hood" also implemented as Cumulocity Event Language statements, and you can see in the "Event Processing" page.
+Smart Rules are "under the hood" also implemented as Cumulocity Event Language statements, and you can see them in the "Event Processing" page.
 However, you cannot edit Smart Rules from here.

 Click "Event processing" in the "Business rules" menu to view the current modules or to create new ones.

 <img src="/guides/users-guide/administration/admin_EventProcessing.png" alt="Event processing" style="max-width: 100%">

-For each module in the list the status (deployed/not deployed), the name and the date when is was last updated is provided.
+For each module in the list the status (deployed = indicated by a green checkmark / not deployed = indicated by an exclamation mark), the name and the date when is was last updated is provided.

-To edit a module simply click the module or click **Edit** in the context menu accesible through the context icon.
+To edit a module, simply click the module or click **Edit** in the context menu accesible through the Menu icon.

-To remove a module click **Remove** in the context menu.
+To remove a module, click **Remove** in the context menu.

-Instead of deleting the module, you can also disable it temporarily by setting its status to "Not deployed".
+Instead of deleting the module you can also disable it temporarily by setting its status to "Not deployed".

 #### Creating new modules